 More to the point, as the photo above shows (aside from the fact that I should clean wheels before shooting them) is that we're happy to build wheels with your legitimate parts (no Alibaba special rims, please), used or new.
 When we sell a normal all new build, the margin on the parts subsidizes the labor cost of the build, and the less parts we supply the less that can happen.
 Also, please realize that we can't subtract the retail price of the component we don't supply to get the price, that doesn't work.
 There are plenty of builds we do where you could say "Hi!
 I'd like X build but without the hubs, rims, spokes, nipples, or build - please forward me the $30 you owe me for not buying these from you, thanks!"
 But we're happy to do it, at a price that should work for both of us.

 Switching topics, you can now buy a PowerTap wheel set for $549.
 As you can see in our PowerTap wheels section, PowerTap has gotten REALLY aggressive with their pricing.
 It's barely even a price premium to get your wheels with a PowerTap these days, which means you can get one in each of your wheel sets and there goes the argument about not being able to switch wheels and still have power.
 But the $549 wheel set, as you may guess, is something that our labor cost makes it impossible to match.
-So we're just being a dealer for it, only instead of being just a normal dealer we do the whole premise of being a "vale added" dealer by opening the box, throwing the wheels in the stand, checking and correcting them completely, and then sending them on to you.
-We even throw tubeless rim tape on 'em.
+So we're just being a dealer for it, only instead of being just a normal dealer we do the whole premise of being a "value added" dealer by opening the box, throwing the wheels in the stand, checking and correcting them completely, and then sending them on to you.

 You can also find the DT Swiss PR1400 OXiC wheel set in the store.
 This is a really nice wheel set, and a great value for a factory set compared to a ton of what's out there.
 If the rims were available as component rims, we'd do our best to put a compelling build out there using them, but they aren't so we can't.
 Our next best option is to offer them, with the assurance that we'll go over them with a fine toothed comb and correct any jankiness in the build before sending them on their way.